International Undergraduate Pathways Program (iUPP)

 Introduction

-University Transfer Program (iUPP) is designed to prepare international students who have completed a high school diploma and aspire to pursue undergraduate studies at Canadian post-secondary institutions.
+International Undergraduate Pathways Program (iUPP) is designed to prepare international students who have completed a high school diploma and aspire to pursue undergraduate studies at Canadian post-secondary institutions.
 The program extends international students’ appreciation and understanding of Canadian cultural practices while preparing them with the English language and academic skills vital to a successful transition into Canadian undergraduate studies.

-University Transfer Program (iUPP) offers a combination of content-based English language courses together with foundational academic courses that help prepare international students to become effective communicators and collaborators and to build a strong foundation on the learning modalities at Canadian universities.
+International Undergraduate Pathways Program (iUPP) offers a combination of content-based English language courses together with foundational academic courses that help prepare international students to become effective communicators and collaborators and to build a strong foundation on the learning modalities at Canadian universities.
 Moreover, students will develop academic literacy skills that include:

 • reading, writing, speaking and listening;